SrjKshwh/DAE6Months/grcPortal/learning/plan.md

 Task 3 — **Integrate Basic Scheduled Job**

-Description: Integrate APScheduler to run the `archive_old_risks()` function developed in Task 2 on a fixed schedule (e.g., every 5 minutes) and log the event to the console.
+Description: Integrate APScheduler to run the `archive_old_risks()` function developed in Task 2 on a fixed schedule (e.g., every week) and log the event to the console.

 Start date: 2025-10-21